weynandk/info_threefold/docs/token/how_to_buy/README.md

 ## On the Liquid Exchange

 ### What’s Happening?
 As you know, ThreeFold is running an Token Listing Event set for the first half of 2020 with exchange partner Liquid!
-Prior to the Token Listing.
-We are sharing the referral code for the Liquid exchange that will help ThreeFold Network successfull listing.
+Prior to the Token Listing, we will be sharing the referral code for the Liquid exchange that will help ThreeFold Network successfull listing.

 ### What is an Token Listing Event?
-An Token Listing Event (TLE), basically, a listing of the public trading of ThreeFold Tokens on a trusted and reputable exchange.
+An Token Listing Event (TLE) is a listing of the public trading of ThreeFold Tokens on a trusted and reputable exchange.

 ### Why are we doing a TLE?
 In order to generate awareness and funds (to further awareness) for the ThreeFold Network.
 Why Register With the ThreeFold Link?
-We are seeking 1,000 registrations as a showing of our community and our ability to drive meaningful participation in the market after TLE. **Please note you are not fully registered until you verify your account.**
+We are seeking at least 1,000 registrations as a showing of our community and our ability to drive meaningful participation in the market after the TLE. **Please note you are not fully registered until you verify your account.**

 ### How to Register
-1. [Click on this link](https://www.liquid.com?affiliate=kmOSQysu714987) (Please only use this referral link to register).
+1. [Click on this link](https://www.liquid.com?affiliate=kmOSQysu714987) **(Please only use this referral link to register)**.
 *Note: You will be taken directly to Liquid’s main page.
 Don’t worry, the ThreeFold unique referral code is embedded in the URL (web address bar).
 Here’s a [video](https://vimeo.com/375504192/5ff16ed9dc) of what you’ll see.*
 2. Click on “Sign Up” in the top-right corner & follow the instructions.